nb-twy/ParkDirectories/README.md

 usage: pd [REF] [OPTION {ARG} [OPTION {ARG} ...]]

--h, --help              Display this help message
--a, --add NAME [PATH]   Given just NAME, park the current directory with reference NAME
+-h, --help                           Display this help message -a, --add NAME [PATH]                Given just NAME, park the current directory with reference NAME
-                        Given NAME & PATH, park PATH with reference NAME Reference names may not contain / -d, --del NAME          Remove the directory referenced by NAME -l, --list              Display the entire list of parked directories -c, --clear             Clear the entire list of parked directories -v, --version           Display version
+                                     Given NAME & PATH, park PATH with reference NAME Reference names may not start with - or contain / -d, --del NAME                       Remove the directory referenced by NAME -l, --list                           Display the entire list of parked directories -c, --clear                          Clear the entire list of parked directories -e, --export FILE_PATH               Export current list of parked directories to FILE_PATH -i, --import                         Import park directories entries from FILE_PATH [--append | --quiet] FILE_PATH   Use -i --append FILE_PATH to add entries to the existing list Use -i --quiet FILE_PATH to overwrite current entries quietly -v, --version                        Display version

 examples:
     pd dev              Navigate to directory saved with the ref name dev